-XIV.
+XIII.
 INSTRUCTIONAL PROGRAM

-- A. The Sarasota County District Curriculum for elementary students is the benchmarks of the Florida State Board adopted Sunshine State Standards in language arts, mathematics, science, social studies, physical education/health and the arts. - B. All teachers shall provide instruction that supports student mastery of the Sunshine State Standards curriculum.
+- A. The School Board of Sarasota County Curriculum for elementary students is the benchmarks of the Florida State Board adopted Next Generation Sunshine State Standards in language arts, mathematics, science, social studies, physical education/health and the arts. - B. All teachers shall provide instruction that supports student mastery of the Next Generation Sunshine State Standards curriculum.
 Students in K-5 shall have regular study of mathematics, science, language arts, art, music, social studies and physical education.
-Technology skills will be taught in the above subjects. - C. Each school will offer instruction for English Language Learners, which complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.
+Technology skills will be taught in the above subjects. - C. Each school will offer instruction for English Language Learners that complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.

-XV.
+XIV.
 STUDENT RIGHTS FOR INSTRUCTION

 - A. All Sarasota School District classes shall be available to all students without regard to race, color, religion, sex, national origin, age, disability, marital status, or sexual orientation.
 This is not intended to eliminate the provision of programs designed to meet the needs of students with limited proficiency in English or exceptional education students (F.S.
 1000.05). - B. English for Speakers of Other Languages (ESOL) services are designed to meet the communicative, academic, and social needs of English Language Learners (ELL) as defined in F.S.
 1003.56.
 Services will be provided as outlined in the District ELL/LEP Plan.
-No ELL student will be retained solely due to a lack of English language proficiency. - C. No student will be denied appropriate use of his/her primary language [F.S.
-1003.56].
-No national language minority or English Language Learner student shall be subjected to any disciplinary action based on his/her use of a language other than English [SBER 6A-6.0908 (3)].
+No ELL/LEP student will be retained solely due to a lack of English language proficiency.